46tcampbell/npm_Webpack-Template/README.md

-# Simple-Template-HTML-CSS-JS-
+# npm_Webpack-Template

-This template just has a HTML file with CSS and JS files linked.
-This would be a good use for just messing around with the browser and testing things out.
+This template can be used as a starter for projects that will use npm and webpack.